-Ongoing coordination with Sustainable Jersey will continue to support their participants who are interested in NJCEP and offer program guidance to their Energy Team.
+Coordination with Sustainable Jersey will continue to support its participants who are interested in NJCEP and offer program guidance to their Energy Team.
 Our efforts will include:

-- Working with the nine Regional Hubs that bring together the Green Team representatives from all the participating towns in that region to share information about the Clean Energy Programs and develop coordinated plans to implement actions and measure success; - Co-presenting webinars about NJCEP; - Participate in the Sustainable Jersey Energy Task Force Meetings to ensure that the Outreach Team provides input regarding any updates to Sustainable Jersey relating to NJCEP initiatives; - Coordinate with Sustainable Jersey on the monthly conference calls about upcoming events/conferences, and any inquiries they receive regarding NJCEP; and - Train Sustainable Jersey's Environmental Defense Fund interns on the LGEA process and tips around LGEA outreach and application preparation.
+- Working with the ten Regional Hubs that bring together the Green Team representatives from all the participating towns in that region to share information about the Clean Energy Programs and develop coordinated plans to implement actions and measure success; - Co-presenting webinars about NJCEP; - Participating in the Sustainable Jersey Energy Task Force Meetings to ensure the Outreach Team provides input regarding updates to Sustainable Jersey relating to NJCEP initiatives; - Coordinating with Sustainable Jersey on the monthly conference calls about upcoming events, conferences, and inquiries it receives regarding NJCEP; and - Training Sustainable Jersey's Environmental Defense Fund interns and Sustainable Jersey staff on the LGEA process, tips around LGEA outreach, and how to refer new construction and small business opportunities to NJCEP staff.